readyfor/storycapture/README.md

 If you want to control how stories are captured (timing or size or etc...), use managed mode.

-First, add `storycap` to your Storybook config file:
+First, add `storycapture` to your Storybook config file:

 ```js
 /* .storybook/main.js */